hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather entity. |
 | `moon_phase_entity` | `string` | — | **Recommended.** Your moon phase sensor. |

-**The actual content of the card is up to you.** When you add it to your dashboard it comes with the Compact layout and your weather entity already filled in.
+**The actual content of the card is up to you.** When you add it to your dashboard it comes with a layout and your weather entity already filled in.
 The rest is done in the visual editor.

-The editor has four panels: **Layouts** for the four included layouts, **General** for card size, sun and moon and tap action, **Background** for the sky and its effects, and **Content** for the containers and buttons the card is made of.

 All of it works in yaml as well, the keys are under [Options](#options).